|

 SWCPC 461 E1-3

-This collection consists of photos made by Preston Gott while at The University of
+photos made by Preston Gott while at The University of Texas.
+It also contains

-Texas.
-It also contains images made by his students in his classes at Texas Tech.
-The
+images made by his students in his classes at Texas Tech.
+The collection

-abstract nature are mainly of Texas Tech University and the surrounding Lubbock
+abstract nature, are mainly of Texas Tech University and the surrounding Lubbock

 area.

-Preston Gott was a Physics professor at Texas Tech University from 1949-1989.
-One
+professor at Texas Tech University from 1949-1989.
+One project his students

 Gould Family